yangforbig/DB-intro-to-Database-Stanford-/README.md

 - Database designer
  establish the schema

- - Database application developer progroms that operate on database
+- Database application developer programs that operate on database

 - database administrator
   Loads data, keep running smoothly

-  2. Relational database
+**Relational database**

-  (1) The relation model
+  - The relation model

   a set of named relations( or tables)